 If you’re an experienced actuary contemplating a mid-career move, the vast array of opportunities in the job market can be overwhelming.
-Deciding between consultancy, insurance companies, reinsurers, or the public sector can be a tough choice.
-In this article, Rachel Mulleady, an experienced actuarial recruiter at WTW, will guide you through the process of applying for an experienced actuarial role.
+Deciding between consultancy, insurance companies, the public sector or wider fields can be a tough choice.
+In this article, Rachel Mulleady, an experienced actuarial recruiter at Isio, will guide you through the process of applying for an experienced actuarial role.

 When and How to Apply